 The individual with the highest level of direct responsibility for sustainability efforts at Ventas is Debra A. Cafaro, Chairman and Chief Executive Officer.
 Ms. Cafaro is a member of the Sustainability Committee and oversees company-wide improvements to our environmental footprint and energy efficiency efforts.
 The Sustainability Committee includes senior leadership from different functional areas and meets monthly to consolidate and improve our awareness, information collection and disclosure regarding environmental matters.
-The Sustainability Committee actively monitors all adverse and beneficial sustainability developments, identifies opportunities to invest in and improve sustainability performance, and participates with asset management, legal, acquisitions and risk management teams to provide quarterly reporting to the chairman of the Board of Directors on all sustainability efforts.
-Reporting on ESG matters, including climate change provides Ventas the opportunity to share our efforts with shareholders and better identify how climate change threats may be integrated in our risk management procedures.
-Also, reporting provides a unique opportunity to share best practices with the investment community and identify unlocked value in our portfolio, reducing unnecessary costs and growing net operating income (NOI).
+The Sustainability Committee actively monitors all adverse and beneficial sustainability developments, identifies opportunities to invest in and improve sustainability performance, and participates with asset management, legal, acquisitions and risk management teams to provide quarterly reporting to the Chairman and Chief Executive Officer on all sustainability efforts.
+Reporting on environmental, social and governance (ESG) matters, including climate change provides Ventas the opportunity to share our efforts with shareholders and better identify how climate change threats may be integrated in our risk management procedures.
+Also, reporting provides a unique opportunity to share best practices with the investment community and identify unlocked value in our portfolio, reducing unnecessary costs and growing net operating income (NOI) and margins.